zldobbs/ambrosia/README.md

 > This bundler is also not configured for fast-refresh (at least on Windows).
 > Development and other emulators should be manually targetted separately for the frontend (e.g. `yarn ios`).

+The frontend container uses an anonymous volume to store the node_modules directory.
+If the npm dependencies change, the volume will need to either be rebuilt or a manual installation within a running container will be required.

 This is all that is necessary to get the entire application up and running.

 > NOTE: The first launch of this server will require manually running SQL scripts to initialize the database.